Characters from the television show The Walking Dead who don't fit on any of the other character pages:

 - Even though Morgan spared his life twice, he still intends to kill Morgan and everyone in Alexandria unless Morgan kills him.

-- Morgan goes out of his way to defend the Alpha from being killed, even knocking out Carol when she tries to do so.
+- Morgan goes out of his way to defend Owen from being killed, even knocking out Carol when she tries to do so.
 He still knocks out Morgan and takes Denise as a hostage the first chance he gets.

 - Weapon for Intimidation: He threatens Morgan with an empty gun, instead using a knife to try and kill him.